 Your baby is showing more emotion – blowing ‘raspberries’, squealing, making sounds like ‘ah-goo’ and even trying to copy the up-and-down tone you use when you talk.
 He might smile and talk to himself (and you!) in the mirror.
 He’s also starting to show emotions like anger and frustration.
 Instead of crying he might growl or whinge.

 Your baby really enjoys reaching and grabbing everything around her – dangling rings, rattles, toys, small blocks and more.
-She can hold things in her hand using her palm and index finger.
+She can hold things in her hand using her palm and pointer finger.

 At this age, your baby might also:

-- drop something – for example, a spoon – and turn his head to look for it (but he probably won’t look down for it just yet)
+- drop something – for example, a rattle – and turn his head to look for it (but he probably won’t look down for it just yet)

 - roll from back to tummy as well as from tummy to back